Get your architect’s license by exam

 - A check or money order for the $75 initial 2-year registration fee (payable to the Department of Licensing).

-- A completed, signed, and dated Architect Law Review Exam, covering:
+- A completed, signed, and dated Architect Law Review Exam with a passing score of 100%, covering: